xinu-os/xinu/docs/mips/Common-Firmware-Environment.rst

 router to wait on startup for a signal to stop booting into the firmware and enter CFE.

-Once you have that set up and you've `connected <How_to_connect>`__ to the router, just type "reboot" (assuming OpenWRT is installed, it may be different for other firmwares) to reboot the router.
+Once you have that set up and you've :doc:`connected to the router
+<HOWTO-Connect-to-Modified-Router>`, just type "reboot" (assuming
+OpenWRT is installed, it may be different for other firmwares) to reboot the router.
 This can also be done by power-cycling the router.
 As it's booting up, send a continuous stream of Ctrl+C characters to cancel booting and you'll be entered right into CFE.

 From there, you can prod around CFE's features or load your own kernel using the command line interface.